shoeheng/dbmle/README.md

 - **output:** `"basic"`, `"auxiliary"`, _or_ `"approx"`
   *Default:* `"basic"`
-What statistics are to be calculated and displayed. `"basic"` performs an exhaustive grid search and returns the MLE(s) along with the smallest credible set. `"auxiliary`" returns the statistics that `"basic"` returns along with the largest possible support, estimated Fréchet bounds, and the smallest credible set conditional on being within the estimated Fréchet set. `"approx"` uses a significantly faster approximation algorithm to calculate the MLE(s) and only returns the MLE(s).
+What statistics are to be calculated and displayed. `"basic"` performs an exhaustive grid search and returns the MLE(s) along with the smallest credible set. `"auxiliary"` returns the statistics that `"basic"` returns along with the largest possible support, estimated Fréchet bounds, and the smallest credible set conditional on being within the estimated Fréchet set. `"approx"` uses a significantly faster approximation algorithm to calculate the MLE(s) and only returns the MLE(s).
 All three return a standard statistics table as well.

 - **level:** _float_
   *Default:* `0.95`